INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 Yak-25R, Yak-125B

-Development of the glass-nosed Yak-25R was paralleled by work on an externally similar tactical nuclear strike aircraft, the "Yak-125B", where "B" stood for "Bombardirovschchik (Bomber)".
+Development of the glass-nosed Yak-25R was paralleled by work on an externally similar tactical nuclear strike aircraft, the "Yak-125B", where "B" stood for "Bombardirovshchik (Bomber)".
 Along with a reconfigured nose, the main landing gear was modified, with a larger twin-wheel nose gear that retracted forward, and a longer wheelbase.
 Flight tests of the single prototype were in 1955, with the aircraft fitted with an RMM-2 Rubidy (Rubidium) targeting radar in a small radome in the belly below the cockpit.
 As with the Yak-25R, more advanced technology was becoming available and there was no interest in pursuing the Yak-125B as it was.

-The Red Navy also became interested in using the Yak-25 as the basis for a reconnaissance platform, with the "Yak-25MR" prototype, where "MR" stood for "Morsky Razvedchik (Maritime Reconnaissance)", flying in 1955.
+The Red Navy also became interested in using the Yak-25 as the basis for a reconnaissance platform, with the "Yak-25MR" prototype, where "MR" stood for "Morskoy Razvedchik (Maritime Reconnaissance)", flying in 1955.
 This machine retained much the configuration of the Flashlight interceptor, with the tandem-seat configuration and nose radome, but in this case the radome contained maritime surveillance radar, and the machine featured provisions for vertical and oblique cameras.
 One N-37L cannon was retained.
 Once again, the Yak-25MR was left behind by improved technology, and the exercise went nowhere.

 * One of the driving forces in the search for something better was the availability of new, more powerful engines.
 A prototype for an improved Flashlight interceptor was flown in 1955, being fitted with afterburning Mikulin AM-9A / RD-9A engines like those used on the Mikoyan MiG-19, providing 26.0 kN (2,650 kgp / 5,840 lbf) max dry thrust and 31.9 kN (3,250 kgp / 7,165 lbf) afterburning thrust.
 This machine was given the designation of "Yak-120M"; a production machine was to feature improved Sokol-M radar and fuselage-mounted unguided rocket packs to complement cannon armament, with the twin NS-37 cannon replaced by twin Nudelman-Suranov NS-23 23-millimeter cannon.